dagargo/elektroid/README.md

 If you are only compiling the CLI, install the dependencies with `sudo apt install automake libtool build-essential libasound2-dev libglib2.0-dev libsndfile1-dev libsamplerate0-dev libtool zlib1g-dev libjson-glib-dev libzip-dev`.

+For Fedora, `sudo dnf install autoconf libtool alsa-lib-devel zlib-devel libzip-devel gtk3-devel libsndfile-devel gettext-devel libsamplerate-devel pulseaudio-libs-devel json-glib-devel` will install the build dependencies.

 ## CLI

-`elektroid-cli` brings the same funcionality than `elektroid` to the command line.
+`elektroid-cli` brings the same functionality as `elektroid` to the command line.

 There are device commands and filesystem commands.
 The latter have the form `a-b` where `a` is a command and `b` is a filesystem, (e.g., `ls-project`, `download-sound`, `mkdir-sample`).
 Notice that the filesystem is always in the singular form and some older commands are deprecated but kept for compatibility reasons although there are not documented here.